nathanhumphrey/koa-react-boiler/README.md

 ## Limitations

 Note, this project is not intended to be used in production.
 It was developed as an exploratory exercise for implementing SSR via Koa and React.
-At this time, the project provides only basic support for server-side rendering and development of a React application served via Koa.
-Future plans include (but are not limited to):
+At this time, the project provides only basic support for server-side rendering and development of a React application served via Koa (the original purpose of the project).
+Future plans to fortify the project include (but are not limited to):

-- Session support
-- Datastore support
+- Routing ✓
-- Dynamic client-side routing
+- SSR route initial data loading

 ## License